Gonzaga University Scholarships 2025–2026 | Merit, Aid & Costs

 Can these hidden gem scholarships stack with automatic merit?

 In most cases, yes.
-Smaller institutional awards and ROTC benefits can be combined with Gonzaga’s main merit package, though total institutional aid may be capped to tuition/COA.
+Institutional and ROTC benefits often stack, though GU total aid may be capped to tuition/COA.

 Do I need to apply separately?

-Many hidden gems are automatic (reviewed with admission and FAFSA/WASFA).
-ROTC and Tuition Exchange/FACHEX require separate applications through the appropriate office.
+Many are automatic; ROTC and Tuition Exchange/FACHEX require separate applications.

 Who tends to win these awards?

-Legacy families, students with demonstrated need, ROTC cadets, and students tied to business/accounting programs are the most common recipients.
+Legacy families, students with need, ROTC cadets, and some business/accounting majors.

 🎖️ Honors Program at Gonzaga